-Scholarship Discounts and Allowances: Student tuition and fee revenue are reported net of the Board of Governors fee waiver and allowances in the Statement of Revenues, Expenses and Change in Net Position.
+Scholarship Discounts and Allowances: Student tuition and fee revenue is reported net of allowances and fee waivers approved by the Board of Governors through the California Promise Grant in the Statement of Revenues, Expenses and Change in Net Position.
 Scholarship discounts and allowances represent the difference between stated charges for goods and services provided by the District and the amount that is paid by students and/or third parties making payments on the students' behalf.
 Certain governmental grants, such as Pell grants and other federal, state and nongovernmental programs, are recorded as revenues in the District's financial statements.
 To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the District has recorded a scholarship discount and allowance.